j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 texture, entrance into my gradient sight

 as whispered portions of a sketch
-made voluble by revisitation, dwelling among.
+made voluble by visitation, dwelling among.

 ⁕  ⁕  ⁕

 Forgetting softens the too-taut forms
-of what is irreplaceable
+of what is irreplaceable.
+And gone.

 (Elderly dating in nursing homes; Barthes' 'science of the individual')